 A tram with no driver?
 That recognizes obstacles and handles complex situations correctly?
 That responds to traffic signals and people and vehicles crossing its path?
 And not in a closed transportation system like a subway with completely isolated rail lines, but in an open infrastructure involving other road users.
 Potsdamers were flabbergasted to see self-driving trams on the line network of their local transportation company (ViP) in 2018.
 At the time, Siemens Mobility was testing the technological challenges of autonomous driving under real operating conditions.
 It was so successful that the first commercially usable development stage has already begun in the form of AStriD (from the German for “Autonomous Tramway in Depot”).

 Life isn‘t programmable.
-The future of trams is.
+The future of autonomous trams is.

-The lidar scanners capture the environment and calculate a three-dimensional representation of it with exact positioning of all objects.
+The lidar scanners capture the environment of the autonomous tram and calculate a three-dimensional representation of it with exact positioning of all objects.
 All sensor information is combined to create a highly accurate representation of the environment in which all road users are captured with their exact position and movement trajectory.
-On this basis, complex algorithms interpret and assess the current driving situation, prognosticate the further progression of events, and trigger the necessary reaction by the tram.
+On this basis, complex algorithms interpret and assess the current driving situation, prognosticate the further progression of events, and trigger the necessary reaction by the automated tram.

-We’ll show you four typical scenarios to illustrate how the system works in practice.
+We’ll show you four typical scenarios to illustrate how the autonomous tram system works in practice.

 There are many stations along the way to the smart and autonomous tram.
 The first logical development is depot automation and the driverless trams.
 In addition to equipping the vehicles themselves for autonomous driving, it’s essential to install a higher-level depot management system.
 The system plans upcoming depot processes and controls the linked systems to make it all happen: in other words, operating the vehicles and stationary assets like the washing system and depot doors.

-This is the automation of depots looks in practice
+This is what the automation of depots looks in practice

 As a result of the end-to-end depot automation, the vehicle can autonomously drive to the parking area after finishing on the line or pass through the sanding and washing facility, visit the workshop as needed, and then park and shut down by itself.
-It starts up again automatically when it’s time to recommence operations.
+The automated tram starts up again automatically when it’s time to recommence operations.

 AStriD – “Autonomous Tramway in Depot”October 2019 saw the green light for making a fully automated tram depot a reality as the first step in the autonomous driving process was completed.
 From the very start, the development process took into account the legal provisions governing approval and operation of an autonomous tramway system.
 The project is sponsored by Germany’s Federal Ministry of Transport and Digital Infrastructure (BMVI) in accordance with the Modernity Fund (“mFUND”) funding guideline and is being implemented in collaboration with Verkehrsbetrieb Potsdam GmbH (ViP), the Karlsruhe Institute of Technology (KIT), the Institute for Climate Protection, Energy and Mobility (IKEM), and Codewerk GmbH.

-- At InnoTrans 2018, Siemens Mobility and ViP introduced a test vehicle operating in real traffic on a section of the Potsdam tram network.
+- At InnoTrans 2018, Siemens Mobility and ViP introduced a test for an autonomous tram system in real traffic on a section of the Potsdam tram network.